beloslavamalakova/LanguageAndAI/README.md

 ### Resources
 The experiments were conducted on multiple laptops with varying hardware configurations.
 Typical specifications included:
-- CPU: Intel Core i7 and Apple M1
+- CPU: Intel Core i5, i7 and Apple M1
 - RAM: 8GB to 32GB
-- OS: macOS Sonoma, Windows 11, Linux
+- OS: macOS Sonoma, Windows 11, Ubuntu 20.04 LTS
 - No dedicated GPUs were used for this analysis.
 Specific running times were included in details in the paper.
 ## Project's Pipeline